mLetrone/power-events/docs/usage/conditions.md

 ### Path

 The path to a value is a string containing all the keys to reach it inside an event.
-It allows to get a value at any depth level.
+It allows getting a value at any depth level, whether the value is there or not.

 Each key should be separated by a `.`, otherwise it may: